- Jump to:

 Delivery and takeout demand, rather than slackening off after the lifting of pandemic restrictions, has continued to grow.
 Even before the pandemic, delivery was growing fast—and the forecast was for more growth without the extra help from government lockdowns and dining room closures.

-Now, Statista projects the online food delivery market in the U.S. to reach $66 billion in 2022, and continue its steady growth of 10% year-on-year to reach $96 billion by 2026.
+Now, Statista has seen a steady growth of 10% year-over-year in the online food delivery U.S. market, with a projection of reaching $96 billion by 2026.
 That’s not quite as fast as the growth before and during the pandemic, but with user penetration at nearly 50%, there’s plenty of room for new users to be brought on board.

 Hang Over Easy isn’t slowing down on its delivery focus.
 These campaigns, created by Lunchbox Studio, are driving tons of first-party (read: more profitable) orders.